pydantic/pydantic/changes/1126-koxudaxi.md

-Fix EmailStr for Cython with when used in Linux.
+Fix `EmailStr` for Cython when used in Linux to accept instances of `EmailStr`